rafaeljusto/xpbonds/README.md

 }
 ```

-And the response will be a list of bonds in the following format:
+CORS is enable to make it easy for cross-domain requests.
+The response will be a [events.APIGatewayProxyResponse](https://godoc.org/github.com/aws/aws-lambda-go/events#APIGatewayProxyResponse), where the body will contain a list of bonds in the following format:

 ```json
 [